 Kew High School implements an innovative information and communications technology (ICT) program.
 Our program is considered to be an exemplar of its kind across the state.
-Teachers and educational support staff are expert users of a range of learning technologies and both curricular and cocurricular programs are enhanced by these rich technologies.
-Learning formats are flexible at Kew High School and the program is able to be adapted quickly and effectively due to the technological capability of staff and students.
+Teachers and educational support staff are expert users of a range of learning technologies and both curricular and cocurricular programs are enhanced by these rich technologies. program is able to be adapted quickly and effectively due to the technological capability of staff and students.